mubtasimahasan/deep-learning-code-management/README.md

-In this project, we delve into effective code management practices for deep learning projects.
-The code for the session is implemented in Python using PyTorch and PyTorch Lightning framework, utilizing various packages for data processing and model training.
+This project focuses on exploring effective code management practices for deep learning projects.
+The code for the project is implemented in Python using PyTorch and PyTorch Lightning framework, utilizing various packages for data processing and model training.

 ## 📂 Project Structure